The Role of Women in Celtic Warfare and Warrior Societies

 The Legend of Medb and the Ulster Cycle

 Medb, queen of Connacht, stands as the archetypal female warrior-queen in Irish tradition.
-In the epic Táin Bó Cúailnge (The Cattle Raid of Cooley), she leads her army against Ulster to steal the prized bull Donn Cúailnge.
-Medb is depicted as aggressive, strategic, and sexually independent—a woman who commands absolute loyalty from her warriors and treats her husband as a consort, not a master.
-Her character reflects a society where female sovereignty and martial capability were admired and feared.
+In the epic Táin Bó Cúailnge, she leads her army against Ulster to steal the prized bull Donn Cúailnge.
+Medb is depicted as aggressive, strategic, and sexually independent, a woman who commands absolute loyalty from her warriors and treats her husband as a consort rather than a master.
+Her character reflects a society where female sovereignty and martial capability were admired and feared in equal measure.

 The War Goddesses: Morrigan, Brigid, and Badb